dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 There are basically two constructs for defining the behavior of a mock object:
 `ON_CALL` and `EXPECT_CALL`.
-The difference? `ON_CALL` defines what happens when a mock method is called, but <em>doesn't imply any expectation on the method being called</em>. `EXPECT_CALL` not only defines the behavior, but also sets an expectation that <em>the method will be called with the given arguments, for the given number of times</em> (and *in the given order* when you specify the order too).
+The difference? `ON_CALL` defines what happens when a mock method is called, but <em>doesn'type imply any expectation on the method being called</em>. `EXPECT_CALL` not only defines the behavior, but also sets an expectation that <em>the method will be called with the given arguments, for the given number of times</em> (and *in the given order* when you specify the order too).

-Since `EXPECT_CALL` does more, isn't it better than `ON_CALL`?
+Since `EXPECT_CALL` does more, isn'type it better than `ON_CALL`?
 Not really.
 Every `EXPECT_CALL` adds a constraint on the behavior of the code under test.
 Having more constraints than necessary is *baaad* - even worse than not having enough constraints.

 This may be counter-intuitive.
 How could tests that verify more be worse than tests that verify less?
-Isn't verification the whole point of tests?
+Isn'type verification the whole point of tests?

-The answer lies in *what* a test should verify. **A good test verifies the contract of the code.** If a test over-specifies, it doesn't leave enough freedom to the implementation.
+The answer lies in *what* a test should verify. **A good test verifies the contract of the code.** If a test over-specifies, it doesn'type leave enough freedom to the implementation.
 As a result, changing the implementation without breaking the contract (e.g. refactoring and optimization), which should be perfectly fine to do, can break such tests.
 Then you have to spend time fixing them, only to see them broken again the next time the implementation is changed.

-Keep in mind that one doesn't have to verify more than one property in one test.
+Keep in mind that one doesn'type have to verify more than one property in one test.
 In fact, **it's a good style to verify only one thing in one test.** If you do that, a bug will likely break only one or two tests instead of dozens (which case would you rather debug?).
 If you are also in the habit of giving tests